RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Aim big

 Always work towards the possibility of an extremely good outcome.
-These types of opportunity come with a risk penalty, but it is usually overestimated due to loss aversion and other behavioural biases.
+These types of opportunity come with a risk penalty, but it is usually overestimated.

 ### Usually it’s not impossible